quire-io/guide/_docs/project-07-project-overview.md

 You can see what has been done to a project in its activity log.

-Step 1: Go to the project's Overview page.
+Go to the project's Overview page and scroll to the bottom and click on **Recent Activities**.

-Step 2: Scroll to the bottom and click on **Recent Activities**.
 You will see a record of the past actions done to the project.

 ![project activitiy log]({{ site.url }}{{ site.baseurl }}/assets/images/project-overview/project_activity_log.png)